5 Smart Substitutes for Brown Sugar

 You'll never go chocolate chip cookie-less again.

-The next time you’re jonesing for some late-night chocolate chip cookies, only to reach into your cupboard and discover you’re completely out of brown sugar, fear not: There are alternative solutions that don’t involve running out to the grocery store in your PJs for some more.
-(Not that there’s any shame in that, of course.)
+The next time you’re jonesing for some late-night chocolate chip cookies (or apple crumble, coffee cake, berry cobbler...) only to reach into your cupboard and discover you’re completely out of brown sugar, fear not.
+There are alternative solutions that don’t involve running out to the grocery store in your PJs for some more.
+Not that there’s any shame in that, of course.

 Even if you’re out of brown sugar, chances are you’ve got plenty of granulated white sugar on hand—so use it to your advantage.
-Double up the amount of white sugar you’d normally be using in the recipe, and you should be just fine.
+Use the same amount of white sugar as the recipe calls for brown sugar, and you should be just fine.
 If you’re making cookies, they may turn out a bit crispier than if you’d used brown sugar, but it won’t be a deal breaker.

-According to Sarah Coates of the baking blog The Sugar Hit, you can actually go the DIY route and make your own brown sugar by "blitzing" some granulated white sugar with molasses.
-(That’s all brown sugar really is, anyway.)
+In a pinch, you can go the DIY route and make your own brown sugar by "blitzing" some granulated white sugar with molasses.
+That’s all brown sugar really is, anyway.

 And the best part is, it’s super easy.

 Start with 1 cup of white sugar and a tablespoon (for light brown sugar) or two (for dark) of molasses.
-Combine the two by mixing them with a fork or a mixer until evenly combined et voila — you should have yourself some fluffy and delicious brown sugar in seconds.
+Combine the two by mixing them with a fork or a mixer until evenly combined.
+Voila: you have yourself some fluffy and delicious brown sugar in seconds.

-Maple sugar comes straight from maple syrup as opposed to sugar cane and, as a result, it adds a sweet and unmistakably delicious maple taste to almost any recipe.
-It’s commonly used to top off dishes like oatmeal or porridge but can easily be subbed in for brown sugar in baking and works well in things like pies and cookies.
+Maple sugar comes straight from maple syrup as opposed to sugar cane, and as a result, it adds a sweet and unmistakably delicious maple taste to almost any recipe.
+It’s commonly used to top off dishes like oatmeal or porridge but can easily stand in as a substitute for brown sugar in baking and works well in things like pies and cookies.

 You can also look into trying other unrefined sugar options like palm sugar, which comes from sugar palm trees, or piloncilo, which comes from Mexican sugar cane and is typically sold in the form of a cone.
-While trickier to find in a grocery store, Coates says their interesting flavor profiles make them well worth hunting down and experimenting with.
+While trickier to find in a grocery store, their interesting flavor profiles make them well worth hunting down and trying.